FAQ

 Q: What does SALUD stand for?

-A: Scholar Academy for Latinxs United for Diversity.
-In Spanish, “salud” means “health”.
-Note: Program is open to all students, regardless of their race/ethnicity.
+A: SALUD stands for Scholar Academy for Latinxs United for Diversity.
+In Spanish, “salud” means “health.”
+Note: SALUD is open to students of all backgrounds, regardless of race or ethnicity.

 Q: When does SALUD take place?

-A: SALUD is a spring program that occurs every other Saturday!
+A: SALUD is a spring program that meets every other Saturday.

 Q: Where does SALUD take place?